 - Good knowledge of therapy methods that they use at the center.

-- Good communication skills, understanding for the needs of the patients and for the feelings they experience.
+- Good communication skills, understanding for the needs of the patients and for the feelings they experience during the therapy.

 - Motivation and right attitude to work.